 As for the remnants left over from the Sundering, De’em decided he wanted to create a new world.
 And so he first fashioned a new plane which was called the Feywild, a realm of forests and deep-running arcane magic borrowed, again, from the Astral Sea.
 De’em separated this plane from Aeramis, though he draped it around the planet, and Aeramis was now the Prime Material Plane due to its central nature.
 The light from the sun and moon was able to reach the Feywild, and light shone through the many leaves.
 Here, among the trees, De’em birthed the elves, fairies, and other fey beings.
 Gnomes, too, were born in this time, though as a race they were elusive and fleeting.
 And then, satisfied again, De’em watched.

 Two tribes were created in the beginning of the Age of Fey, the Second Age of Aeramis.
 One, calling themselves eladrin, studied and practiced arcane magic and infused themselves with it.
 They built grand halls and tested the limits of the arcana.
 The other, the sylvani found purpose in communing with nature and living among the trees.
 The goddess who sprang from the thoughts of both elves was Sehanine, as they all loved the moon.
 But each tribe also formed a second god unique to them; Corellon was the patron of the eladrin, and Melora became the patron of the sylvani.
-The Raven Queen also sprang up in time, though what her name was at the time of her creation is unknown now.
 The two tribes worked well together, living peacefully in the Feywild.
 Then in T2A 2,308 a suggestion was made by one sylvani who claimed to carry visions of the universe (it has been theorized by elvish scholars that De’em induced these visions, perhaps hoping to gently coax his new children into setting foot on his original creation) that an attempt be made to reach the Prime Material Plane.
 In time the eladrin learned how to planeshift, and taught this skill to their brethren.
 They and the sylvani traveled to Aeramis in T2A 2,439 and began to set up residence there, taking the larger continent for themselves and naming it Astaroth.
 Attempts were made to reach out to the residents of the other continents, and an uneasy alliance was made between the elves and the dragons.
 The elves warred with the goblins and especially the gnolls (who would go on to become a most ancient enemy of the elves), so polar where they in their beliefs.